Platforms, technical facilities, infrastructure, and services

 Participation in national research infrastructures:

-Collections and genetic resources
+Collections and Genetic Resources

 - An overview of the current situation is available in the thematic report, which can be downloaded at the following address: https://www.agropolis.fr/publications/collections-dossier-thematique-agropolis-international.php